Daytona Motorsport

-Daytona Motorsport Ltd is a motorsports company that owns and runs karting circuits in Milton Keynes, Sandown Park and Tamworth. (with a location previously in Lydd).
+Daytona Motorsport Ltd is a motorsports company that owns and runs karting circuits in Milton Keynes, Sandown Park and Tamworth (with a location previously in Lydd).
 It caters for drivers aged 6–80 years old and holds monthly "Inkart" championships.
-Graduates from the individual circuits include Formula First champion Alex Kapadia, Ginetta Junior driver William Tregurtha, Formula Renault race winner Ivan Taranov, as well as Robert Huff and Howard Fuller.
+Graduates from the individual circuits include Formula First champion Alex Kapadia, Ginetta Junior champion Will Tregurtha, Formula Renault race winner Ivan Taranov, as well as Robert Huff and Howard Fuller.
 British GT driver Jordan Albert also originated from this track, as well as several established Super One drivers (mostly in the Cadet classes).